farcire/curby/refined-prd.md

     - **Residential Permits:** For non-metered areas, specifics on which Residential Parking Permit (RPP) Area is required to exceed time limits.

 **FR-005: Data Ingestion ("Trust, then Verify")**
-- **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA.
+- **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA, with **address-based RPP matching** as the primary method.
 - **Acceptance Criteria:**
-  - [ ] The system uses Active Streets (3psu-pn9h) as the geometry backbone.
+  - [ ] The system uses Active Streets (3psu-pn9h) as the geometry backbone and address range source.
+  - [ ] **RPP zones are determined using address-based matching:** RPP Eligibility Parcels (i886-hxz9) provide building addresses and RPP codes, which are matched to Active Streets address ranges (lf_fadd, lf_toadd, rt_fadd, rt_toadd) to deterministically assign RPP zones to L/R sides.
   - [ ] Metered data is joined via CNN key.
-  - [ ] Non-metered regulations (`hi6h-neyh`) are spatially joined and geometrically analyzed (using offset vectors) to map specific regulations to the correct left/right blockface.
+  - [ ] Non-metered regulations (`hi6h-neyh`) are spatially joined and geometrically analyzed (using offset vectors) as a fallback method when address data is unavailable.
+  - [ ] **Address-based RPP matching achieves >95% accuracy** compared to geometric methods.

 **FR-006: Error Reporting System**
 - **Description:** Allow users to report incorrect parking rules they encounter.